 AETERNITASAVGN Exe: MOST – Castor and Pollux (the Dioscuri) standing, facing each other,

 each holding horse by bridle.

-Fascinating video pertaining to ancient coin collecting.
-An expert numismatist posted this for educational purposes.
+An interesting article pertaining to ancient coin collecting.
+World-renowned numismatic expert posted this to educate people.

 from Trusted Ancient Coins – Feed http://www.trustedancientcoins.com/constantine-the-great-ancient-coin/amp/